| Academic Programs / Ambler College

 Landscape Architecture and Horticulture Honor Societies

 Pi Alpha Xi is the national honor society for students majoring in horticulture.
-To be admitted to the society, a student must be a junior or senior and have a cumulative grade point average of at least 2.75, and a grade point average of at least 3.0 in all horticulture courses.
+To be admitted to the society, a student must be a junior or senior, have a cumulative grade point average of at least 2.75, and have a grade point average of at least 3.0 in all horticulture courses.

 Return to menu